 The ECNP Neuropsychopharmacology Award recognises exceptional research achievements in applied and translational neuroscience.

 The award is granted each year, alternating between basic science and clinical research.
-The 2018 award will be in clinical research.
+The 2018 award is in clinical research.

 The award winner will be honoured with: